OSGeo/gdal/doc/source/drivers/vector/csv.rst

 Starting with GDAL 2.2, the "JSonStringList", "JSonIntegerList", "JSonInteger64List" and "JSonRealList" types can be used in .csvt to map to the corresponding OGR StringList, IntegerList, Integer64List and RealList types.
-The field values are then encoded as JSon arrays, with proper CSV escaping.
+The field values are then encoded as JSON arrays, with proper CSV escaping.

 Automatic field type guessing can also be done